-EU and US scrap on Russia sanctions gets worse
+EU-US scrap on Russia sanctions gets worse

 The transatlantic split comes amid increased violence in east Ukraine.

 Kurt Volker, a US special envoy on Ukraine, said in Brussels, also on Wednesday, that “it’s a very active conflict right now.
-There are ceasefire violations in the thousands each day and there’s a tremendous humanitarian toll”.
+There are ceasefire violations by the thousands each day and there’s a tremendous humanitarian toll”.

 “The level of violence, casualties this year is 65 percent over that of last year,” he said.